-With over 2 million mobile apps in the major app stores, getting your app discovered is one of the biggest issues facing mobile app publishers today.
-If you’re in the mobile app space, it’s important to understand the various methods for marketing your app.
-We’d like to share with you one very important technique that continues to be overlooked by most – app store optimization (or ASO for short).
+With more than 6 million mobile apps in the major app stores, getting your app discovered is one of the biggest issues facing mobile app publishers today.
+This is why understanding app store optimization (ASO) is so crucial.

-The goal of ASO is to drive more traffic to your app’s page in the app store, so searchers can take a specific action: downloading your app.
+The goal of ASO is to drive more traffic to your app’s page in the app store, so searchers can take a specific action: download your app.

 If you’re not using ASO to increase your app’s search ranking, you’re missing out on the largest discovery channel available to your app.